Artis College of Science and Technology

 - All shows include a tour of the nighttime sky using our full-dome projection system.
 Some shows will also have a full-dome, professionally produced show on an astronomical topic.
 The shows are described below.

-- No reservations required for the Monday/Wednesday 4pm, and Tuesday/Thursday 7pm shows, or the Saturday 10:30am shows.
-However, if you have a group of 35 or more please email/call ahead (24+ hours) to be sure there isn't another large group coming for the same show.
+- (Pre- and post-covid: No resesrvations requried for our regular public shows.
+However, if you have a group of 35 or more please email/call ahead (24+ hours) to be sure there isn't another large group coming for the same show.)